verlab-ros-pkg/epuck_driver/README.md

 ROS Driver for [e-puck robot](http://www.e-puck.org/).
 It is based on the [pyePuck library](https://github.com/mmartinortiz/pyePuck).

+This driver is maintained by the [Verlab](http://verlab.dcc.ufmg.br/) Laboratory at Universidade Federal de Minas Gerais.

 Requirements
 ------------
 Libraries

 * Python Bluetooth or Pybluez
 * Python Image Library (PIL)